Drama

 Key Stage 3

-In Years 7 and 8 students study for one hour per week, in mixed ability groups.
+In Years 7-9, students study for one hour per week, in mixed ability groups.
 The curriculum introduces students to the explorative strategies of Drama, which are the building blocks to creating role-play.
 Students are assessed on the three main criteria that is filtered down from GCSE Drama.
 The three strands of assessment are: Creating, Performing and Responding.